obibring/grunt-angular-service/README.md

 # grunt-angular-service
-> Converts your favorite libraries to AngularJS services!
+> Convert libraries to Angular services as part of your workflow.

+Use `grunt-angular-service` to create Angular services from JavaScript libraries as part of your worklflow.

 ## Getting Started